ResetXPDR/MSFS2020_AutoFPS/README.md

 - Leave Use Expert Settings unchecked,
 - Pick what type of flight you are doing via the radio buttons ie. either VFR (GA aircraft) or IFR (airliners),
 - Enter a realistic target FPS (or click on auto target FPS for the app to pick it for you),
-- Click back on MSFS and wait until any FPS settle timer has finished (20 seconds max), then
+- Click back on MSFS and wait until any FPS settle or TLOD seek events have finished (60 seconds max), then
 - Go fly!

 I am getting major stuttering, freezes or CTDs in MSFS using this app.
 What can I do to stop them?